Bounding the Worst-class Error: A Boosting Approach: Bounding worst-class error by boosting

-The instance-weighting algorithm $\mathcal{B}$ gives weights such that the weighted penalty of the weak learning algorithm in the next round will be large.
+\textbf{Outline}: Algorithm~\ref{alg1} shows our algorithm realized by modifying OCO~\cite{OCO} to bound the worst-class error.
+In each round $t \in [T]$, the weak learning algorithm $\mathcal{A}$ returns $h_t$ by minimizing the error on the distribution with class-weight $\boldsymbol{w}$ as shown in Eq.~\eqref{align:weighted_err}.
+The class-weighting algorithm $\mathcal{B}$ gives weights such that the weighted loss of $h_t$ will be large.
 The goal of $\mathcal{B}$ is to minimize the regret,